xjmusic/xjmusic/README.md

 ## Environment (System) properties

-To see all Java `System.getProperty` references in project modules:
+To list all Java system properties:

-    bin/props
+    bin/properties

 The default java properties are in the file **/default.env** which is copied to a new file **/runtime.env** on project setup.
 Developers modify their local runtime.env file with private keys and configuration.
 The runtime.env file is never committed to the repository.
 The **default.env** file is kept up-to-date with all environment variables expected by **bin/common/bootstrap**.

+Also note, ***by design 100% of platform Java system properties are read via io.outright.xj.core.app.config.Config`***

 ## Run local platform in Docker containers